 David studied filmmaking at Brooklyn College (BA), and Comp.
 Lit./ Cinema Studies at NYU’s GSAS (MA, MPHIL).
-He taught film analysis and mentored screenwriters at Tisch School of the Arts for 12 years.
-He has worked at the Media and Communication Arts Dept. at CUNY for 7 years, where he also educates aspiring filmmakers.
+Previously, David taught film analysis at Tisch School of the Arts.
+Currently, he works at the Media and Communication Arts Dept. at CUNY, educating aspiring filmmakers.

-Jonathan Ullman is a New York-based independent filmmaker.
-His debut feature film, Trouble In The Heights, which he wrote, directed and produced, was released by Viva Pictures and garnered two Imagen Award nominations for Best Picture and Best Actor.
-He is currently developing a feature film about the famed Paradise Garage and DJ Larry Levan.
+Jonathan is a NYC-based independent filmmaker.
+He wrote, directed, and produced his debut feature Trouble In The Heights (Viva Pictures), garnering two Imagen Award noms for Best Picture and Best Actor.
+His film on Paradise Garage and DJ Larry Levan is in development.